laborima/ocearo-ui/README.md

 ## **Deploying to OpenPlotter**

-**Development:** The recommended way is to use the npm published package.
+The recommended way is to use the npm published package.

-**Direct deployment:** If you want to deploy your own build, you can either adapt and run the provided `deploy.sh` script, or use the following manual steps:
+If you want to deploy your own build, you can either adapt and run the provided `deploy.sh` script, or use the following manual steps:

 ```bash
 git clone https://github.com/laborima/ocearo-ui.git